knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsStripeApi.md

 <a name="createstripepaymentmethod"></a>
 # **CreateStripePaymentMethod**
-> ModelPaymentMethodResource CreateStripePaymentMethod (ModelStripeCreatePaymentMethod request)
+> PaymentMethodResource CreateStripePaymentMethod (StripeCreatePaymentMethod request)

 Create a Stripe payment method for a user